-In the present study, the relationships between the carapace width and weight of H. marsupialis showed negative allometry (b = 2.87).
-Bagenal and Tesch (1978) mentioned a similar result: that the isometric growth rate (b value) is ranged from 2.5 to 3.5, while an increase or decrease of the "b" value other than that range indicates allometric negative growth (b value < 2.5) or positive growth (b value > 3.5).
-However, Du-Preez and Mclachlan (1984) found isometric positive relationships between the carapace width and body weight of Portunus pelagicus and Ovalipes punctatus.
-The increments in the carapace width than weight for H. marsupials may be attributed to either environmental or biological factors particularly availability of food and breeding seasons (El-Sayed, 1997, 2004; Abd El-Razek, 2006; Josileen, 2011; Thirunavukkarasu and Shanmugam, 2011; Avdin, 2013).
+In the present study, the relationships between carapace width and weight of H. marsupialis showed negative allometry (b = 2.87).
+Bagenal and Tesch (1978) mentioned a similar result that the isometric growth rate (b value) is ranged from 2.5 to 3.5, while an increase or decrease of "b" value than that range indicates allometric negative growth (b value < 2.5) or positive growth (b value > 3.5).
+However, Du-Preez and Mclachlan (1984) found isometric positive relationships between carapace width and body weight of Portunus pelagicus and Ovalipes punctatus.
+The increments in carapace width than weight for H. marsupials may be attributed to either environmental or biological factors particularly availability of food and breeding seasons (El-Sayed, 1997, 2004; Abd El-Razek, 2006; Josileen, 2011; Thirunavukkarasu & Shanmugam, 2011; Aydin, 2013).

-The isometric growth rate was calculated between the carapace width and carapace length (regression coefficient; b = 1.009); this agrees with Kotb and Hartnoll (2002) on H. marsupialis.
-Hartnoll (1982) clarified that if the regression coefficient (b), which defines the type of allometric growth rates, exceeds 1, it gives positive allometry; if it equals 1, it is referring to the isometry; but if it is less than 1, it is indicating negative allometry.
-Du-Preez and Mclachlan (1984) recorded a positive allometric growth rate between these two variables for O. punctatus, while slight negative allometry in Telmessus cheiragonus and Telmessus acutidens was recorded by Urita (1936).
+The isometric growth rate was calculated between carapace width and carapace length (regression coefficient; b = 1.009); this agrees with Kotb and Hartnoll (2002) on H. marsupialis.
+Hartnoll (1982) clarified that if the regression coefficient (b), which defines the type of allometric growth rates, exceeds 1, it gives positive allometry, if equals 1 referring to the isometry, but if it is less than 1 indicating negative allometry.
+Du-Preez and Mclachlan (1984) recorded a positive allometric growth rate between these two variables for Ovalipes punctatus, while slight negative allometry in Telmessus cheiragonus and T. acutidens was recorded by Urita (1936).

-The results of relative condition factor "Kn" for the whole populations of H. marsupials females were varied from 0.8 to 1.24 and averaged 1.11 \pm 0.13.
-This result agrees with the finding of El-Sayed, Fouda, Azab, and Ismail (2011) on Petrolisthes rufescens; Arab (2010) on Pachygrapsus marmoratus and Pachygrapsus transversus; Salem (2014) on Trapezia cymodoce; and Salem, Fouda, Al-Hammady, and El-Damhougy (2017) on Tetralia glaberrima.
-The values of Kn denote a well-being or fitness for the whole population, and measuring the well-being of crabs depend upon the relationship between the carapace width and total body weight.
-Similar results were recorded by El-Sayed (1992) on Leucosia signata and Eucrate crenata, Fouda (2000) on Leptodius exarartus and Metopograpsus messor, El-Sayed (2004) on L. exarartus, and Salem (2014) on T. cymodoce from the Red Sea.
+The results of relative condition factor "kn" for the whole populations of H. marsupials females were varied from 0.8 to 1.24 and averaged $1.11 \pm 0.13$ .
+This result agrees with the finding of El-Sayed et al. (2011) on Petrolisthes rufescens, Arab (2010) on P. marmoratus and P. transversus, Salem (2014) on Trapezia cymodoce, and Salem, Fouda, Al-Hammady, and El-Damhougy (2017) on Tetralia glaberrima.
+The values of kn denote a well-being or fitness for whole population and measure the well-being of crabs depending upon the relationship between carapace width and total body weight.
+Similar results were recorded by El-Sayed (1992) on L. signata and E. crenata, Fouda (2000) on L. exarartus and M. messor, El-Sayed (2004) on L. exarartus, and Salem (2014) on T. cymodoce from the Red Sea.

 There is a clear external morphological sexual dimorphism for H. marsupialis females, characterized by broad abdomens and provided with four pairs of segmented biramous pleopods, while males have an elongated tapering abdomen and two pairs of uniramus pleopods.
-This is in agreement with the results carried out on other brachyurans (Hartnoll, 1974 and 1982; Abd-Razek, 1987; El-Sayed, 1997 and 2004; De Lasting, Hall, & Potter, 2003; El-Saved et al., 2011 and 2014 and Salem, 2014).
+This is in agreement with the results carried out on other brachyurans (Hartnoll, 1974 and Hartnoll, 1982; Abd El-Razek, 1987; El-Sayed, 1997 and El-Sayed, 2004; De Lasting, Hall, & Potter, 2003; El-Sayed et al., 2011 and El-Sayed et al., 2014 and Salem, 2014).
 Like most Red Sea brachyuran crabs, H. marsupials females carry eggs throughout the year; this agrees with Kotb and Hartnoll (2002).
-The frequencies of berried (gravid) or ovigerous females increased gradually, reaching its maximum during December.
-These results agree with Edwards and Emberton (1980); Wolodarsky and Loya (1980); Gotelli, Gilchrist, and Abele (1985); Costa (2000); and El-Sayed et al. (2014), but disagree with Erkan, Balkis, Kurun, and Tunali (2008) who mentioned that reproduction of Eriphia verrucosa is correlated with the changes in seawater temperature.
-However, the fluctuations in the percentage of appearance of ovigerous females may be attributed to the prevailing environmental fluctuations as recorded in the Red Sea from Gulf of Aqaba, Red Sea, Egypt
+The frequencies of berried (gravid) or ovigorous of these females increased gradually, reached its maximum during December.
+These results agree with Edwards and Emberton (1980), Wolodarsky and Loya (1980), Gotelli, Gilchrist, and Abele (1985), Costa (2000), and El-Sayed et al. (2014), but in disagreement with Erkan, Balkis, Kurun, and Tunali (2008) who mentioned that reproduction of E. verrucosa is correlated with the changes in seawater temperature.
+However, the fluctuations in the percentage of appearance of ovigerous females may be attributed to the prevailing environmental fluctuations as recorded in the Red Sea (Edwards, 1987; Morcos, 1990; Hamed & Said, 2000) or to the availability of food (Fusaro, 1978; Fouda, 2000).